-For partnerships that are members or partners of pass-through entities, also include the amount of allowable related entity expense reported on line 21b of Schedule 3K-1 and line 18b of Schedule 5K-1.
+For partnerships that are members of another partnership, also include the amount of allowable related entity expense reported on line 21b of Schedule 3K-1.

 Conditions for Deducting Related Entity Expenses.
 Section 71.80(23)(a)3., Wis.
 Stats., provides that a related entity expense that was added back on line 2, qualifies for a deduction if all of the following conditions are met: